git-kick/ioBroker.e3dc-rscp/README.md

 <a name="log"></a>

 ## Changelog
+### 1.0.8
+(git-kick)
+* No updates for e3dc-rscp.0.EP.PARAM_0.* - [Issue #117](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/117)

+__Note__: DO NOT import adapter settings from a json-file created with an older version of e3dc-rscp.
+Instead, create a new adapter configuration from the scratch and then store it to a json-file.
+Reason is that importing an older json-file will delete polling interval list entries which have been added with v1.0.8 and this will invalidate the bugfix!
 ### 1.0.7
 (git-kick)
 * High CPU load on js-controller after triggering historical data - [Issue #114](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/114)